paulkoslo/Fily/README.md

 ## How It Works

-Fily operates in four main stages:
+Fily operates in five main stages:

 1. **Index**: Crawls your source directories, extracts file metadata, and stores everything in a local SQLite database
 2. **Extract Raw Content**: Extracts raw content from files using specialized extractors for PDFs, documents, images, audio, and more